xdmushui/partner-center-sdk/develop/change-the-quantity-of-a-subscription.md

 ---
 title: Change the quantity of a subscription
-description: Update a subscription to increase or decrease the quantity of licenses for a customer. ms.date: 06/05/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to use Partner Center APIs to change the quantity of licenses for a customer subscription.
+You can also do this in the Partner Center dashboard. ms.date: 06/05/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Change the quantity of a subscription
+# Change the quantity of licenses in a customer subscription

 **Applies to:**